Hon-lab/pySpade/README.md

   -d DICT, -dict DICT   specify the sgRNA annotation file: perturbation coordinates (hg38) and the sgRNA name.
   -r REGION, --region REGION
                         specify the query regions and their target genes to calculate repression efficiency.
+  -b BG, --bg BG        the background cells for comparason.
+Default is complementary (all the other cells).
+Specify the key in sgRNA txt file.
   -o OUTPUT_FOLDER, --output_folder OUTPUT_FOLDER
                         specify output folder directory.
 ```